telerik/kendo-ui-core/docs/web/grid/how-to/pdf-export/custom-page-layout.md

 ---
-title: Custom PDF page layout
-page_title: Custom PDF page layout
+title: Customize Page Layout
+page_title: Customize Page Layout | Kendo UI Grid Widget
+description: "Learn how to export a Kendo UI Grid in PDF and customize its page layout."
 previous_url: /framework/drawing/how-to/custom-page-layout
-description: This article demonstrates how to customize the page layout during PDF export
+slug: howto_customize_page_layout_pdf_grid
 ---

-# Custom PDF page layout

-This example will show how to export a multi-page Grid and customize the page layout.
+# Customize Page Layout

-Our goal is to fit the grid in the center of the exported page.
-We'll also add a header and a footer that are not part of the original page.
+When exporting a Kendo UI Grid in PDF, the goal is to fit the grid in the center of the exported page and add a header and a footer that are not part of the original page.

 ![Result](custom-page-layout.png)

-The full code of the example follows with additional discussion in the comments.

-## Example - page layout
+The example below demonstrates how to export a multi-page Kendo UI Grid and customize its page layout.

+###### Example

 ```html
 <!-- Load Pako ZLIB library to enable PDF compression -->
 <script src="http://kendo.cdn.telerik.com/2015.1.429/js/pako_deflate.min.js"></script>